tregorml/load_breast_cancer_mltask/README.md

 ## Model for calculating cancer tumors
-This project calculates the signs and outputs the results of losses on the ML DataFrame
+This project calculates the signs and outputs the results of losses and accuracy on the ML DataFrame

+## Have two version
+- First check loss
+- Second check loss and accuracy

 ## Features
-- Show loss
 - Base work with DataFrame
 - Base work with PyTorch